-- ✓ Once an institution has finalized its data upload and has verified its Secondary Verification reports, an email will be sent by MCCB staff to the campus registrars requesting a mutually agreeable audit visit date, preferably within a week or two from finalizing the upload. - ✓ MCCB staff will work with the Registrar to find the most convenient date for both parties. - ✓ The visit date will be displayed on eARS' login page lower center section of the page.
-See sample below. - ✓ The admission sample will become available the day before the scheduled audit.
+- ✓ Once an institution has finalized its data upload and has verified its Secondary Verification reports, an email will be sent by MCCB staff to the campus registrars requesting a mutually agreeable audit visit start date, preferably within a week or two from finalizing the upload. - ✓ MCCB staff will work with the Registrar to find the most convenient date for both parties. - ✓ The visit start date will be displayed on eARS' login page lower center section of the page.
+See sample below. - ✓ The admission sample will become available one (1) day before the scheduled audit start date when the audit is conducted on site.
+The admissions sample will become available three (3) days before the scheduled audit start date when the audit is conducted remotely.
 The link will be displayed on eARS on the login, also in the center section of the page.
 See sample below. - ✓ The attendance of the large majority of classes will be electronically audited through the Student Schedule data upload.
-This will significantly reduce the manual reviews of class rosters, greatly expediting the overall audit - The colleges are still expected to turn in attendance in PDF format or by allowing access to their attendance software systems to validate the scripts.
+This will significantly reduce the manual reviews of class rosters.
+However, the colleges are still expected to turn in attendance in PDF format or by allowing secured access to their attendance software systems to validate the scripts.

-WHAT WILL THE AUDIT TEAM REQUIRE THE DAY OF THE AUDIT?
+WHAT WILL THE AUDIT TEAM REQUIRE ON THE START DATE OF THE AUDIT?